EBPaz/nosql-challenge/README.md

 This project uses Pymongo to gather data from non-SQL databases to be able to gather, manipulate and visualize data.
 The database in question is a json of food safety evaluations of restaurants in the United Kingdom.
 This data is being evaluated by ratings and hygiene to aid journalists and food critics on where to focus future articles.
 The intent is to practice gathering, cleaning and saving data from databases with Mongo.

 ## Table of Contents
+Resources folder
+- holds the establishments collection in json format

 NoSQL_analysis_starter.ipynb -a jupyter Notebook file containing the actual analysis of the gathered data.

 NOSQL_setup_starter.ipynb - a Jupyter Notebook file for pulling the data from the json with Pymongo.